Work Hours in a Month: 2026 Planning Guide for Field Service Owners

 Hours are more important than most owners realize when it comes down to compliance.
 Field service technicians are not exempt from overtime requirements under the FLSA.
 The U.S. Department of Labor has confirmed in a series of Opinion letters that field services technicians do not qualify for administrative or professional exemptions.
 They are eligible for overtime for all hours worked more than 40 hours in a week.

-A number of states and Canadian provinces have even more daily overtime rules that trigger before you hit 40 weekly hours:
+A number of states and Canadian provinces have stricter daily overtime rules that trigger before you reach 40 weekly hours.

 - California: Overtime after working for 8 hours in a single day; double-time following 12 hours of work in a day.